Looking for a living room cleaning checklist.

 Dust down or vacuum these fittings to remove dust and any dirt.
 You might be needing a stable platform to stand on such as a ladder for this purpose.

 Clean Fireplace Tool Set and Scrub Hearth

-All fireplace toolset should be cleaned.
+All fireplace toolsets should be cleaned.
 The hearth should be scrubbed and visible portions of the fireplace cleaned thoroughly.

 Clean and Disinfect Coasters

-These are small mats for bottle glasses which can be found in living rooms.
+These are small mats for bottle glasses that can be found in living rooms.
 Deep cleaning will include cleaning and disinfecting these to ensure dirt and harmful bacteria are eliminated.